rlorimier/quizquiz/README.md

 ## Credits
 ### Content
 - All questions were taken from several different websites.
+### Coding
+- The main code was taken from [This Website](https://edsonmaiap.wordpress.com/2021/09/25/curso-de-js-aula-20-aplicacoes-com-javascript-quiz-extensivel-e-com-placar/) and then edited as needed.
 ## Testing
 ### Browser Testing
 The website buttons, links and functionality has been tested.
 Tests has been carried out on Google Chrome, Microsoft Edge, Firefox, Internet Explorer and Samsung Internet.
+#### Issue
+*On Internet Explorer the website is not supported*
 ### Validators
 - HTML: The website has been through W3C HTML Validator and the results are as follows: